ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

         ```
         =COUNTIF(demarcations!P:P,error_spotter!H2)
         ```
-        - Counts whether the receipt/parcel id number appears in the demarcations sheet
+        - Counts whether the receipt/parcel id number appears in the demarcations sheet.
         - 0 if the receipt number does not have a demarcation, 1 if the receipt number does have a demarcation
     - **Validated Claims**: checks if the parcel has a validated claim
         ```